mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 convert streams into tunnels or initialise HTTP datagram flows
 {{!I-D.schinazi-quic-h3-datagram}} to a forwarding proxy.
 Each stream can be used separately to establish forwarding of one connection to potentially different remote hosts.
-Other than the HTTP CONNECT method, CONNECT-IP however does not request the forwarding proxy to establish an TCP connection to the remote target host.
+Unlike the HTTP CONNECT method, CONNECT-IP does not request the forwarding proxy to establish an TCP connection to the remote target host.
 Instead the tunnel payload will be forwarded right on top of the IP layer, meaning the forwarding proxy has to identify messages boundaries